At private Goldman confab, U.S. oil drillers add to glut woes

 "Investors were looking for fear and trepidation from producers but got agility and below-expected clarity instead," according to Friday's research note.

-The analysts said that producers such as Continental Resources Inc (CLR.N), Devon Energy Corp (DVN.N) and Marathon Oil Corp (MRO.N) had assumed a $50 a barrel price, and indicated they would have to cut back on spending if the forward price curve dropped below that level.
-The balance of 2016 was trading at around $38 a barrel on Friday CLCALYc0.
+The analysts said that producers such as Continental Resources Inc, Devon Energy Corp and Marathon Oil Corp had assumed a $50 a barrel price, and indicated they would have to cut back on spending if the forward price curve dropped below that level.
+The balance of 2016 was trading at around $38 a barrel on Friday.

 None of the firms posted any material on their websites by Friday.